pikvm/pikvm/docs/on_boot_config.md

 -----
 ## Setting up Wi-Fi

+??? note "Devices based on Raspberry Pi Zero 2 W does not support 5GHz Wi-Fi"

 1. Remove the PiKVM memory card.
 The device must be turned off.

 2. Insert the memory card into the computer and mount the first FAT32 partition.